-The Three Rivers Park District maintains three bike trails that run through St. Louis Park and connect to miles of additional trails running from Minneapolis to Chaska.
+The Three Rivers Park District maintains two bike trails that run through St. Louis Park and connect to miles of additional trails running from Minneapolis to Chaska.

-- Cedar Lake Extension Trail – This 4.3-mile paved trail connects the Cedar Lake Trail from downtown Minneapolis to the Southwest Trail in Hopkins following the Hutchinson Spur rail line.
+- North Cedar Lake Regional Trail – This 4.4-mile paved trail connects the Cedar Lake Trail from downtown Minneapolis to the Southwest Trail in Hopkins following the Hutchinson Spur rail line.

-Please note: The Cedar Lake LRT Trail line is closed through Fall 2021 due to construction of the Southwest Light Rail.
+Please note: The Cedar Lake LRT Trail line is currently closed due to construction of the Southwest Light Rail.
 A detour is in place that uses the North Cedar Lake Regional Trail and the local bicycle network to connect users with the Midtown Greenway during this closure period.
 Detour signs will notify trail users of alternative routes.

 Bass Lake Preserve

 Bass Lake Preserve is a 52-acre nature preserve best known for it’s 1.4 mile George Haun Trail that meanders through oak savannah and prairie around Bass Lake.
 It features a playground, pickleball and tennis courts.

 General Mills Nature Preserve

 General Mills Nature Preserve is a visually-stunning, 27-acre natural space with over 50 different native plants, a shallow marsh, wet meadow, floodplain forest and a half-mile trail that connects to the City’s trail system.
 Interpretive signs will guide you along your journey.